Rishithamuddana/KDD_Project_Covid-19/README.md

 There were also some variables that were highly correlated that would be difficult for us to change one variable without having to change the other.
 There were also variables that were less or not correlated at all.
 This could lead to unpredictability of the target variable.
 Our dataset has many categorical variables that could be a problem in evaluating our model.
 This can be solved by simply assigning numbers to categorical variables by performing dummy encoding.

 We faced a challenge creating an appropriate target variable since the size of the nursing home can have an impact on the total number of COVID-19 cases.
 A trial and error with the different derived target variables was necessary to find a good metric.

 ## Conclusion
 Our dataset had many missing values so we used imputation techniques such as mean, median, mode, or advanced imputation methods such as k-nearest imputation.
 We also used box plot visualization to analyze some of the columns and detected the outliers present in them.
 We found the relationship between the variables and treated them accordingly.

 The outcome of the first trial in the Linear Regression was 4% of R-squared and outcome of the last model was an accuracy of 61%.
 This is a good starting point to predicting COVID-19 severity of low, medium or high in nursing homes.
 This can definitely improve in future work and as we learn more about this virus.

 A future work to improve the results is to collect newer data as the testing capacity is increasing in the United States and the CDC is setting better standard operating procedures to collect and report data.
-At the beginning of this pandemic, both testing capacity and the lack of standardization in data collection have caused the dataset to be inaccurate which can cause any predictive model to be inaccurate as a result of that
+At the beginning of this pandemic, both testing capacity and the lack of standardization in data collection have caused the dataset to be inaccurate which can cause any predictive model to be inaccurate as a result of that.